Panthers release Eric Reid 1 year after contract extension - WHIZ News

 CHARLOTTE, N.C.
-(AP) — The Panthers have released Eric Reid just 13 months after giving the veteran safety a three-year, $22 million contract extension.
+(AP) — The Carolina Panthers released Eric Reid just 13 months after giving the veteran safety a three-year, $22 million contract extension.

-Panthers general manager Marty Hurney gave a new contract in February of 2019 that included a $9 million signing bonus.
+Panthers general manager Marty Hurney signed Reid to a new deal in February 2019 that included a $9 million signing bonus.
 The decision to release Reid means the Panthers will be on the hook for $5 million in dead money.

 The Panthers have other options at safety.